QuietPigeon2001/nvim-config/README.md

-My configs for nvim using vim-plug.
+My configs for nvim using packer.
-It can be downloaded [here](https://github.com/junegunn/vim-plug).